Interview

 Quoting From R. Rox Anderson.
 MD,

-distinguished Harvard Professor and Inventor, who started this idea to
+distinguished Harvard Professor and Inventor, who started the idea to

 remove from the market those inks that could not be removed by lasers: